-The performance of students who do not achieve an overall passing score will be reviewed on a case-by-case basis by the GEBSAP committee, which will then recommend either dismissal or a specific protocol for remediating the CCE.
+The performance of students who do not achieve an overall passing score will be reviewed on a case- by-case basis by the GEBSAP committee, which will then recommend either dismissal or a specific protocol for remediating the CCE.
 If there are focal deficiencies (e.g., a failing grade on a particular CCE component), the GEBSAP committee may, at their discretion, allow the student to retake that portion of the exam.
 However, if a student fails a component on the first sitting, in no case will the student be permitted more than one retake on the failed section, and the student may retake no more than two modules of the exam.
-If the student cannot earn a passing grade on the retake of that component (i.e., on the second attempt), the student will face immediate dismissal.
+If the student will face immediate dismissal.
 Prior to final dismissal for failing the CCE, students facing that prospect will have the option to withdraw from the degree program.
 The Associate Dean will forward the GEBSAP decision to each student by formal letter.
 Passing of this retake must occur before August 1st, or the start of the fall semester of what would be the student's 2nd year for the student to continue remain eligible for tuition/fee waivers and stipend support.